openstack/ironic/doc/source/deploy/cleaning.rst

 ----------------------------------------------------
 During cleaning, nodes may be performing actions that shouldn't be interrupted, such as BIOS or Firmware updates.
-As a result, operators are forbidden from changing power state via the Ironic API while a node is cleaning.
+As a result, operators are forbidden from changing power state via the ironic API while a node is cleaning.

 Troubleshooting
 ===============
-If cleaning fails on a node, the node will be put into cleanfail state and placed in maintenance mode, to prevent Ironic from taking actions on the node.
+If cleaning fails on a node, the node will be put into cleanfail state and placed in maintenance mode, to prevent ironic from taking actions on the node.

 Nodes in cleanfail will not be powered off, as the node might be in a state